-2.3.2.
-Particle loss parameters
+2.3.3 Particle loss parameters

-Condensation sink (CS) and coagulation sink (CoagS).
-Condensation sink is a parameter that shows how fast the molecules are lost by condensation onto pre-existing aerosol particles (Pirjola et al., 1999), and it is calculated from the particle number size distribution.
+Condensation sink (CS) is a parameter that shows how fast the molecules are lost by condensation onto pre-existing aerosol particles (Pirjola et al., 1999), and it is calculated from the particle number size distribution.
 We calculated CS using two different methods.
 Firstly, it was calculated using particle number size distribution data from DPS and OPC.
 This dataset covers the period from January 2020 to the end of June 2021.
-The ranges of particle diameters covered by those instruments do not overlap, the data from 200 nm to 300 nm is missing, which is why the missing part was gapfilled with the nearest neighbor method (Ezhova et al., 2018).
+The ranges of particle diameters covered by those instruments do not overlap; the data from 200 to 300 nm are missing, which is why the missing part was gapfilled with the nearest neighbor method (Ezhova et al., 2018).
 Secondly, CS was calculated using the data from DMPS.
-This dataset includes data from March 2020 to September 2020 and from January 2021 to May 2021.
-The scatter plot comparing the results from the different instruments is shown in Fig. 1.
-The CS from both datasets are strongly correlated (Fig. 1).
-We relied on DMPS-based CS, calculated from the non-gapfilled distribution and corrected the DPS+OPC obtained values of CS.
-DPS+OPC data set has longer data coverage, therefore the corrected CS values from this instrument were used in this study.
+This dataset includes data from March to September 2020 and from January to May 2021.
+The scatterplot comparing the results from the different instruments is shown in Fig. 1.

+The CSs from both datasets are strongly correlated (Fig. 1).
+We relied on DMPS-based CS, calculated from the non-gap-filled distribution, and corrected the DPS + OPC obtained values of CS.
+The DPS + OPC dataset has longer data coverage.
+Therefore, the corrected CS values from this instrument were used in this study.

-Coagulation sink is the parameter that shows how fast the particles of a certain size are lost by collisions with particles of larger sizes (Dal Maso et al., 2002).
+Coagulation sink (CoagS) is the parameter that shows how fast the particles of a certain size are lost by collisions with particles of larger sizes (Dal Maso et al., 2002).
 It is related to CS (Kulmala et al., 2012) and can be calculated using the following equation:

-$$235 \quad \mathsf{CoagS}{\mathsf{dp}} = \mathsf{CS} \cdot \left(\frac{d_p}{0.71}\right)^m \tag{1}$$ where the exponent m depends on the shape of the size distributions and is approximated to be equal to -1.7 (Lehtinen et al., 2007).
+$$CoagS{d_p} = CS \cdot \left(\frac{d_p}{0.71}\right)^m, \tag{1}$$ where the exponent m depends on the shape of the size distributions and is approximated to be equal to -1.7 (Lehtinen et al., 2007).